ircnelson/enjoy.cqrs/README.md

 Obviously, has much paradigms and fears that should be left over the long of the time, but never is too late.

-The implementation is not complete, e.g. need to implement the abstraction for Snapshotting...
+The implementation is not complete, e.g. need to implement the abstraction for Snapshot.

 Any suggestion is welcome.

+## Features

+* Direct Bus (publish Commands & Events with transaction)
+* Unit of Work

 ## Architecture